sewebb/iis-styleguide/docs/01-index.md

 To install it, run `npm i git+ssh://git@github.com:sewebb/iis-styleguide.git`.

 When that's done, you need to configure your build.
-So open up your main SCSS file add the components you need like this:
+So open up your main SCSS file,and add the components you need like this:

 ```scss
 // Configurations, foundation, fonts, utilities etc..